minoshim/qasMHD/README.md

 ## System requirements
 Following packages are required to be installed on the system:
-- Git to install and update the package,
+- Git to install and update the qasMHD code,
 - C++ compiler (GNU, Intel),
 - MPI library (MPICH, OpenMPI) to use the MPI parallel code,
 - Python 3.X with NumPy and matplotlib for data read and visualization, installed from [Anaconda](https://www.anaconda.com/products/distribution).

-The qasMHD code is tested on Linux OSs (Ubuntu, Linux Mint, CentOS, including Windows Subsystem for Linux).
+The code is tested on Linux OSs (Ubuntu, Linux Mint, CentOS, including Windows Subsystem for Linux).

 Above packages (excluding Intel compiler) can be installed by `apt-get` or `yum` commands.